Homer20/FinancialPerformanceDashboard/README.md

-# FinancialPerformanceDashboard
+# Financial Performance Dashboard

-This repository contains a financial performance dashboard created using Power Bi
+## Overview
+This repository demonstrates a Sales Dashboard designed using Power BI and DAX to provide insights into monthly sales performance.
+The dashboard tracks key metrics, visualizes trends, and highlights top-performing categories and customers.

+## Features
+- **Key Metrics:** Displays total sales